By: Shane Lambert

 Physical Description of the Jane Doe

-There were not a lot of details available in the NamUs report.
-But this person was determined to be a female of an uncertain race.
-She was placed in the Adult Pre-40 category with journalism suggesting an age in her 20s.
+The NamUs report provides limited details about the Jane Doe.
+She was determined to be a female of uncertain race, placed in the Adult Pre-40 category, with journalism suggesting an age in her 20s.

-She had a weight of 130 to 135 pounds and she was between 4'8" and 5'2".
-Using the upper estimates, she would be upper normal on a lot of BMI scales.
-She may have appeared slightly chubby in life if she was 5'2" and 135 pounds.
+Her estimated weight was 130 to 135 pounds, and her height was between 4'8" and 5'2".
+Using the upper estimates, she would fall in the upper normal range on many BMI scales, possibly appearing slightly chubby if she was 5'2" and 135 pounds.

 Location Where the Body Was Found